Syllabus (FAS CS51) #

 Code review sections: Most Fridays at regular FAS course times between 8:30am and 5:45pm.
 There may be a small number of Thursday afternoon or evening sections as well.

-Exams: Provisionally scheduled for March 4 and April 24.
+Exams: Provisionally scheduled for the evenings of March 10 and April 30.

 Course overview #

 CS51 teaches fundamental concepts in the design of computer programs, emphasizing the crucial role of abstraction.
 The goal of the course is to give students insight into the difference between programming and programming well.
-One and the same problem can be solved in different ways, and the different solutions can vary along multiple dimensions including correctness, efficiency, readability, scalability, and elegance.
+One and the same problem can be solved in different ways, and the different solutions can vary along multiple dimensions including correctness, readability, testability, maintainability, scalability, efficiency, and elegance.

 College concentration requirements #